NuoLiLabBCM/KimEtAl2024/README.md

 # KimEtAl2024
-Data analysis code for Kim, Daie, Li et al A combinatorial neural code for long-term motor memory Updated 18 Dec 2023
+Data analysis code for Kim, Daie, Li et al A combinatorial neural code for long-term motor memory.
+Updated 18 Dec 2023

 These are scripts to analyze key results in the paper.
 You should download 'Source_codes' folder with codes inside it to run the scripts.